 The Grand Trunk Route, which aimed at connecting Canada with the eastern and mid-western parts of the United States, was the most ambitious of these projects, and began opening in stages in 1853.
 Unfortunately, the comparatively small population of Canada, the long distances between towns and cities, the challenging terrain, and the construction of too many lines, made railroad profits hard to come by.

 By the 1860s it was becoming widely accepted that the division of British North America amongst multiple administrations was not helping the economic development of the vast region.
-Moreover, an expanding, land-hungry southern neighbour was a source of anxiety to Canadian (and British) politicians, who wished to create a more effective defence system.
+Moreover, an expanding, land-hungry southern neighbor was a source of anxiety to Canadian (and British) politicians, who wished to create a more effective defense system.

 A major step towards the emergence of Canada as a single nation was taken in 1867, when the province of Canada (until 1841 Upper and Lower Canada) confederated with Nova Scotia and New Brunswick to form the Dominion of Canada.
 The province of Canada was divided into two, the provinces of Quebec (previously Lower Canada/Canada East) and Montreal (Upper Canada/Canada West).
 Ottawa was designated the capital city.